petdance/htmlparsing/s/php.md

     // returns a list of all links with rel=nofollow
     $nlist = $xpath->query("//a[@rel='nofollow']");

-# A simple program to extract Google result links
+## A simple DOM program to extract Google result links

     <?php